vakrathundaya/readmeGenerator/README.md

   ## Description

-  It generates readme file for your project
+  It generates README file based on the data given by user.

   ## Table of Contents